 Network Serial Port Kit supports Windows OS 32- and 64-bit and allows you to share and access an unlimited number of serial devices.

-Serial-TCP/IP is another example of a program that enables serial over LAN on Windows machines.
+Serial-TCP/IP is another example of a program that enables serial over IP on Windows machines.
 This tool can extend the limited serial communication distance by going over TCP/IP as well as allowing remote access to your TCP/IP control software.
 Your COM and TCP/IP network traffic can be analyzed using the tool’s built-in options such as “Ping”, "Resolve IP Address / HostName", "COM Port State LEDs", and "Data Logging”.
-As with the other software solutions listed above, this app can be an indispensable tool for debugging serial software and hardware applications.
+As with the other software solutions listed above, Serial-TCP/IP can be an indispensable tool for debugging serial software and hardware applications.
 Support of this product is limited to Windows 7, 8, Vista, and XP (32 and 64 bits).

 5. Advanced Virtual COM port